Assyrian-cipher/AirBlast/README.md

 # AirBlast
-Python Shell Script Automating Aircrack wirless networks DDOS Attack.
+Python Shell Script Automating Aircrack Deauth Attacks.

 # How To Use
 Open a Terminal: